-- (1) "Adjusted EBITDA" has the same meaning as defined in Company's annual management discussion and analysis filed on SEDAR+ at www.sedarplus.ca. - (2) Cash Operating Expenses (OPEX) Amounts are on as reported basis and includes exclusion for certain non-controllable items and one-time non-recurring items as per discussion between CEO and Chair of the Board. - (3) Leading Indicators are a compilation of environment, health and safety indicators: EH&S Meetings, Facility Inspections, Training, Action Closure Rates and Behavioral Based Observations.
+- (1) Adjusted EBITDA is defined and reconciled to the nearest GAAP measure below. - (2) Cash Operating Expenses (OPEX) Amounts are on as reported basis and includes exclusion for certain non-controllable items and one-time non-recurring items as per discussion between CEO and Chair of the Board. - (3) Leading Indicators are a compilation of environment, health and safety indicators: EH&S Meetings, Facility Inspections, Training, Action Closure Rates and Behavioral Based Observations.